spacelift-io/user-documentation/docs/integrations/source-control/github.md

         <img src="../../assets/screenshots/GitHub_wizard_final_step.png"/>
     </p>

     - **Integration name** - the friendly name of the integration.
 The name cannot be changed after the integration is created.
-That is because the Spacelift webhook endpoints are generated based on the integration name.
+That is because the Spacelift webhook endpoint are generated based on the integration name.
     - **Integration type** - either default or [Space](../../concepts/spaces/README.md)-specific.
 The default integration is available to **all** stacks and modules.
 There can be only one default integration per VCS provider.
 Space-level integrations however are only available to those stacks and modules that are in the same Space as the integration (or [inherit](../../concepts/spaces/access-control.md#inheritance) permissions through a parent Space).
 For example if your integration is in `ParentSpace` and your stack is in `ChildSpace` with inheritance enabled, you'll be able to attach the integration to that stack.
 Refer to the [Spaces documentation](../../concepts/spaces/access-control.md) to learn more about Space access controls and inheritance.
     - **Labels** - a set of labels to help you organize integrations.
     - **Description** - a markdown-formatted free-form text field that can be used to describe the integration.